CyberAgentAILab/regularized-bon/README.md

 1. First you generate a set of responses using sample.sh.
 We use the same set of samples generated for all the algorithms for fair comparison.
 2. Compute Wasserstein distance and KL divergence using compute_wd.sh and compute_logprob.sh.
 3. Compute the reward of the responses.
-3. Run mbr/compute_rbon.py to compute RBoN-WD and RBoN-KL.
+3. Run mbr/compute_rbon.py to compute MBR-BoN (RBoN-WD) and RBoN-KL.

 You get the CSV file in the results/ directory.